ekzyis/ekzyis/content/journal/006/index.md

 sn_id: 981392
 ---

-Dear journal,
+Dear Journal,

-you were meant to be a developer diary.
+You were meant to be a developer diary.
 You were meant to contain the progress I made every day on the new wallets.
 You don't, because I was too embarrassed of my progress.
 I am usually in PlebLab from 12pm to 12am so you would think I get a lot of stuff done.
 I don't.
 I am so long in PlebLab _because_ I don't get much stuff done, because I am ashamed of myself, because I think I need to work longer to compensate how slow I am.

 I think it's a terrible idea to share this.
 I'm still considering if I will, but at the same time, it feels important to share this.
 I will feel relieved.